Actor Who's Lived In San Francisco For Decades Evicted From North Beach Apartment

-SAN FRANCISCO (KPIX 5) — An 86-year old film actor and entertainer, a well-known character in San Francisco’s North Beach neighborhood, is being forced to leave his home through an Ellis Act eviction.
+SAN FRANCISCO (KPIX 5) — Sam Hina, the 86-year old film actor and entertainer, a well-known character in San Francisco’s North Beach neighborhood, is being forced to leave his home through an Ellis Act eviction.

 He later traveled to Thailand to be in a film with Jim Kelly and spent some time in Vancouver for a Sidney Poitier movie.
 He has also been a surfer and a singer.
 Hiona has spent most of his 86 years in San Francisco.